OpenVisualCloud/iVSR/ivsr_sdk/README.md

 `IVSRStatus`	Return a status to indicate whether the attribute is gotten successfully.

 #### **ivsr_deinit**

-De-initialize the resources allocated for the iVSR environment.
+Deinitialize the iVSR environment and release resources.

 **Syntax**